 It seems unfair to blame The Waterboys.
 Or more precisely, The Waterboys’ 1988 folk rock album Fisherman’s Blues.
 But if reasons or excuses are required for why I came to write this book, it’s where I am usually forced to start.
 To be honest, I never especially cared for Fisherman’s Blues when it was released.
 And I can’t say I like it that much now either.
 But over the course of one summer a couple of years ago I heard it nearly every day.
 Often several times in a row.
 This was not some perverse exercise in aural masochism.
-It was merely that in the park near my home, I’d invariably encounter two men who appeared to spend every afternoon downing cans of frighteningly strong lager and tirelessly listening over and over again to Fisherman’s Blues on a small stereo-cassette player.
+It was merely that in Clissold Park near my home in Stoke Newington, I’d invariably encounter two men who appeared to spend every afternoon downing cans of frighteningly strong lager and tirelessly listening over and over again to Fisherman’s Blues on a small stereo-cassette player.

 I formed elaborate theories about why they might be doing this.
 In Oliver Sack’s The Man Who Mistook His Wife for a Hat, there’s a story about an alcoholic sailor who can’t remember anything after 1945.
 This sozzled duo, given their fondness for grog and music of a nautical bent I reasoned, could just as likely be trapped in 1988.
 I liked to imagine, therefore, that they woke each morning and fell upon Fisherman’s Blues almost as if it were a previously unexplored island.
 The pair would then duly embark on a sonic expedition (heavy on the pilsner rations, light on hard tack) to fully acquaint themselves with this strange new musical landscape.
 But having mapped every contour, they’d arise the following sun-up, their minds utterly blank, and to do it all over again.
 And again, and again.
 Their existence was effectively a cruel parody of Nietzsche’s eternal recurrence or Bill Murray in Groundhog Day and, possibly, made no more bearable for being conducted to A Bang on the Ear rather than Tristan and Isolde or I’ve Got You Babe.